dev-francesca-mazzeo/E-commerceApp/README.md

 # E-commerceApp

-E-commerceApp is a Spring Boot web application designed to manage users, shopping carts, and products.
+E-commerceApp is a Spring Boot web application designed to manage users, shopping carts, products, and authentication using refresh tokens.

 ## Database Configuration